CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Did you actually pull the masquerade act?
 And how in the name of the seven blessed martyrs did you get him to spill the arrangements for the bump-off?”

 “Not the actual bump-off, Pat.
 That hasn’t been arranged yet so far as I know.
-But he did spill something damned, interesting for the ears of the Emergency Council.
-He gave me the lead, the tip- off, the open sesame, by Judas Priest!— to the hitherto undiscovered hangout of the kingpin of crime in New York, the latest headquarters of the Scarlet Ace.
+But he did spill something damned interesting for the ears of the Emergency Council.
+He gave me the lead, the tip-off, the open sesame, by Judas Priest! — to the hitherto undiscovered hangout of the kingpin of crime in New York, the latest headquarters of the Scarlet Ace.

 “Where is it?”
 Corning cut in swiftly.
 Ed’s sleepy eyes were wide open.

 “I don’t know yet.”

 “But you just said —”

 Tattersall Lacy waved his panatella grimly.
 “Sit you down, gentlemen,” he said in crisp command.
 “Tm going to tell you all I know at present.
 If any one of you asks a stupid question or makes me repeat a fact twice, I’ll bar him from the adventure tonight.
 Is that clear?
 Very well...”